A unique combination of investment attributes offers shareholders safe, growing income and long-term capital appreciation

 With a nationally diverse portfolio of future ownership interests that grows every time Safehold completes a new ground lease transaction, SAFE’s portfolio contains billions of dollars of unrealized capital appreciation with exponential upside in future years.

-Unrealized Capital Appreciation (UCA) is calculated as today's estimated Combined Property Value less the aggregrate cost basis of SAFE's portfolio CBRE conducts independent appraisals of the CPV of each property(1).
+Unrealized Capital Appreciation (UCA) is calculated as today's estimated Combined Property Value less the aggregate cost basis of SAFE's portfolio.
+CBRE conducts independent appraisals of the CPV of each property(1).
 The Company formed a wholly-owned subsidiary called "CARET" that is structured to track and capture Unrealized Capital Appreciation.

 Under a shareholder-approved plan, management has earned up to 15% of UCA(2), subject to time-based vesting.

-Note: Please see the "Important Note re COVID-19" in the front of our Q1 SAFE 2020 earnings presentation for a statement about metrics this quarter.
+Note: Please see the “Important Note re COVID-19” in the front of our Q3 SAFE 2021 earnings presentation for a statement about metrics this quarter.

-(1) SAFE relies in part on CBRE’s appraisals in calculating Owned Residual Portfolio and Unrealized Capital Appreciation.
+(1) SAFE relies in part on CBRE’s appraisals of the Combined Property Value, or CPV, of our portfolio in calculating UCA.
 SAFE may utilize management’s estimate of CPV for ground lease investments recently acquired that CBRE has not yet appraised.
-For forward commitments on construction deals, CPV represents the cost to build inclusive of the ground lease.
-Please refer to our Current Report on Form 8-K filed with the SEC on April 23, 2020 and “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2019, and Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 as updated from time to time in our subsequent periodic reports, filed with the SEC, for a further discussion of such tenants’ rights.
+For unfunded commitments on construction deals, CPV represents the cost to build inclusive of the ground lease.
+Please refer to our Current Report on Form 8-K filed with the SEC on July 22, 2021 and “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2020, as updated from time to time in our subsequent periodic reports, filed with the SEC, for a discussion of risk factors related to these calculations.
+The Company formed a wholly-owned subsidiary called “CARET” that is structured to track and capture UCA to the extent UCA is realized upon expiration of our ground leases, sale of our land and ground leases or other certain events.
+Under a shareholder-approved plan, management has the right to participate in up to 15% of UCA under certain circumstances, subject to time-based vesting.

-(2) See our 2019 proxy statement for additional information on the long-term incentive plan.
+(2) See the Company’s 2019 proxy statement for additional information on the long-term incentive plan.

 Our DNA as innovative thinkers has pushed us to create a growing company that can trade at a material premium to book